Stan0033/ToDO-Manager/README.md

-Lets yo uadd or remove todo tasks.
+Lets you add or remove todo tasks.
 Also can mark them as completed.